jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-As you can see, it is much easier to grasp the meaning of the first code.
+As you may notice, the meaning of the latter code fragment is less evident
+and harder to grasp at the first sight.
-Fortunately, with operator overloading, it is possible to make the second
+Fortunately, with operator overloading, it is possible to make
-code fragment look just like the first one!
+the two versions of the function look identical!

 ```c++
 Point2D move(Point2D position, Point2D velocity, float delta) {